Upright Row: Muscles Worked and How To Do

 Retracting the scapulae puts the shoulders in a strong position to lift and will help focus the exercise on the deltoid.

-When performed correctly, the barbell upright row can be a fantastic muscle-building exercise for the upper back and shoulders, which can help to shape your upper arms and torso.
+When performed correctly, the barbell upright row can be a fantastic muscle-building exercise for the upper back and shoulders, helping to shape the upper arms and torso.

 Wide Grip Vs. Narrow Grip Vs Close Grip Upright Row